Key Takeaways

 Apple Music’s integration with Fitness+ and Dolby Atmos offers immersive experiences beyond just songs.

-If you want to create a music app that stands out, prioritize features.
-In 2025, it’s the features of a music app that will define whether users stick around — or switch to a competitor.
+If you want to create a music app that stands out, prioritize in-app features.
+In 2026, it’s the music app development features that will define whether users stick around or switch to a competitor.

 To meet modern user expectations, your app must offer a solid foundation of intuitive and impactful features.